ENG517/Procedure/kenneym/Wellness.md

 # How to Set Up a Wellness Event in the Landing

-This guide walks you through how to organize a wellness event in Landing, so you can curate the space for your community's needs!
+**Purpose:** This guide walks you through how to organize a wellness event in Landing, so you can curate the space for your community's needs!

 Welcome to the Landing; your place for promoting wellness and connection for students and faculty!
 We look forward to hosting your wellness events in the space.
 We recieved feedback on how to organize wellness events that include music playing from the OLED dislays while allowing students to work on card games, puzzles, and assignments.